An Open Letter to James L. Brinton, First Selectman of the Town of Washington, Connecticut

 Mr. Brinton claims that the goal of the cameras is to change driver behavior, not drive town revenue.

-"Our goal, and it really has nothing to do with revenue generated from these violations, our goal is to see the number of tickets and citations drop…” [source]
+"Our goal, and it really has nothing to do with revenue generated from these violations, our goal is to see the number of tickets and citations drop…” [Patch]

 If that is, in fact, his goal, one wonders whether the Town of Washington’s officials are competent enough to achieve it.
 If nothing else, they certainly seem to have blundered the roll out.

 I chose to contest the three “subsequent” violations, citing a summarized version of my argument presented above.
 All three contests were denied.
 In the documentation emailed to me about these denials, I was informed that I could appeal these denials by returning to the town’s online portal and requesting an in-person hearing.
-I attempted to do so, but no such option exists on the portal, at least not that I could find.
+I attempted to do so, but no such option exists on the portal.
 I called the Board of Selectman’s office but their line rang with a busy tone all day.
 I tried the town clerk’s number, with the same result.
-At least as of July 9, the Town of Washington’s phone numbers appear to be inoperable.
+At least as of July 9, the Town of Washington’s phone numbers were inoperable.
 I’ve not yet even mentioned the “addendum” letters that I’ve received regarding errors on the original, mailed paper citations that neglected to include the legally required camera calibration date.

-Although Mr. Brinton disingenuously offered the highest speeding amount recorded by the cameras — 83 mph — as proof of the problem (rather than the average cited speed on the road), I imagine the truth is that most people are not driving excessively fast past the cameras.
+Although Mr. Brinton disingenuously offered the highest speeding amount recorded by the cameras — 83 mph — as proof of the problem (rather than the average cited speed on the road, which is a far more useful metric), I imagine the truth is that most people are not driving excessively fast past the cameras.
 Most are probably like me, mistakenly driving a bit faster than we should, and happy to correct our behavior…if given the chance to recognize what we’re being cited for.
+According to CT Insider, "Out of the tickets generated by the cameras, Brinton said about 20% are repeat offenders," a surprisingly high percentage that becomes markedly less so within the context that offenders are not being punctually informed that they are being cited in the first place.

-Given the nature of the dystopian corporate contract Washington has undertaken with the camera makers, I’m not sure what can be done here, but perhaps it could start with Mr. Brinton issuing a public apology that recognizes how poorly he and other town officials have managed the implementation of this ticketing system that, in practice, if not in intent, serves to generate money for the town by financially punishing residents and locals thanks to Washington’s inability to expeditiously inform violators of their citations.
+Given the nature of the dystopian corporate contract Washington has undertaken with the camera makers, I’m not sure what can be done here, but perhaps it could start with Mr. Brinton issuing a public apology that recognizes how poorly he and other town officials have managed the implementation of this ticketing system that, in practice if not in intent, serves to generate money for the town and the for-profit, private company that installed the cameras by financially punishing residents and locals through Washington’s inability to expeditiously inform violators of their citations.

 Comments